Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/16-Penetration Testing1/Solutions-Penetration Testing.md

               - The concept of the attack on VSFTPD 2.3.4 is to trigger the malicious vsf_sysutil_extra(); function by sending a sequence of specific bytes on port 21, which on successful execution, results in opening the backdoor on port 6200 of the system and running as root.

           - The Windows Server Message Block (SMB) gets access through the organization's networks, the SMB protocols used by PCs for file and printer sharing, along with the remote access services.
-              - SMB vulnerabilities allow their payloads to spread laterally through connected systems.
+              - SMB vulnerabilities allow their payloads to spread laterally through connected systems like a worm.
+CISA recommends all IT professionals disable their SMB protocols to prevent ransomware and other malware attacks.

   3. What mitigation strategies can you recommendations for the client to protect their server?